Today in European history: the Council of Clermont (1095)

 So Urban had a lot on his own plate, and he probably thought that this Crusade idea would unite Europe behind his leadership.
 It didn’t really work out that way.
 He also, we think, saw the Byzantine Empire’s peril as a chance to end the schism between Rome and Constantinople—in Rome’s favor, of course, as Constantinople’s rescuer.
 In this respect Urban appears to have misread the room a bit.
 The Byzantine Emperor, Alexios I Komnenos (d.
 1118), had been trying to repair relations with Rome as far back as 1090, mostly because he wanted Latin help against the Seljuks, and earlier in 1095 he sent an embassy to the Council of Piacenza to request aid.
 Alexios wanted soldiers from the Latin west, there’s no doubt about that.
 There is even evidence that Alexios was looking to recruit whole units, armies even, of Latin warriors to supplement his own army.
-It’s unlikely that he wanted an autonomous Latin army that would be following its own leaders and its own agenda.
+All that said, it’s unlikely that he wanted an autonomous Latin army that would be following its own leaders and its own agenda.
 That is, however, what he got, and as we know it didn’t work out so well for the Byzantines.
 It certainly didn’t do anything to end the schism.

 Philip did finally agree to stop acting like he was married to Bertrade in 1104, but Urban, sadly, was too dead by then to appreciate it.
 The Investiture Controversy similarly resolved itself after Urban’s death, when Emperor Henry V and Pope Calixtus II agreed on the Concordat of Worms in 1122.
 But that whole Crusade thing kind of took on a life of its own, didn’t it?
 The main Crusading movement, the one that took place in and around the “Holy Land” (and that one time in, uh, Tunisia), went on until 1291, and people were still using the term “Crusade” to describe Christian military campaigns against Muslim powers (and against Christian heretics) through the 15th century (or to the present day, if we go by some of the rowdier folks on the far right).